carla-simulator/carla/Docs/python_api.md

 ## carla.Sensor<a name="carla.Sensor"></a>
 <div style="padding-left:30px;margin-top:-20px"><small><b>Inherited from _[carla.Actor](#carla.Actor)_</b></small></div></p><p>Sensors compound a specific family of actors quite diverse and unique.
 They are normally spawned as attachment/sons of a vehicle (take a look at [carla.World](#carla.World) to learn about actor spawning).
 Sensors are thoroughly designed to retrieve different types of data that they are listening to.
 The data they receive is shaped as different subclasses inherited from [carla.SensorData](#carla.SensorData) (depending on the sensor).

-  Mainly sensors can be divided in two groups: those receiving data on every tick (cameras, point clouds and some specific sensors) and those who only receive under certain circumstances (trigger detectors).
+  Most sensors can be divided in two groups: those receiving data on every tick (cameras, point clouds and some specific sensors) and those who only receive under certain circumstances (trigger detectors).
 CARLA provides a specific set of sensors and their blueprint can be found in [carla.BlueprintLibrary](#carla.BlueprintLibrary).
 All the information on their preferences and settlement can be found [here](/cameras_and_sensors/), but the list of those available in CARLA so far goes as follow:
   <b>Receive data on every tick:</b>
   - Gnss sensor.
   - IMU sensor.